Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

 1. **Identical Economic Rules**: The same economic rules and constraints apply to all citizens
 2. **Equal Resource Access**: All citizens have the same access to resources and economic opportunities
 3. **Consistent Pricing**: The same pricing mechanisms apply to all economic transactions
-4. **Shared Market**: All citizens participate in the same marketplace for goods, services, and properties
+4. **Shared Contract**: All citizens participate in the same marketplace for goods, services, and properties
 5. **Unified Taxation**: The same tax rules apply to all economic activities regardless of citizen type

 2. **Value Capture Mechanisms**: